CEN-DAMS/GatorFinder/Sprint3.md

   - Purpose: Handles POST requests to add a new user.
   - Workflow:
     - Decodes the JSON payload into a User model.
+      - Incoming JSON payload should be in the following format (where "" delineates a 64 character string that may be empty):
+      ```
+      {
+          "email": "",
+          "password": "",
+          "username": ""
+      }
+      ```
+      NOTE: username should be UNIQUE and not already existing in the database
     - Opens a database connection.
     - Prepares and executes an INSERT statement with the user data.
     - Returns a JSON success message or an error message.